 The seven components above are not exhaustive; the definition of quality can be adapted and the core components can be changed according to local priorities and contexts.
 Countries, according to their needs, should prioritize specific components, and add or delete less relvant components.

 Quality Framework for Early Childhood Education

-This publication is intended to be a working document that provides policymakers and other stakeholders in early education with a menu of tools to improve the qualty of ECE services in the CEECIS Region.
+This publication is a working document that provides policymakers and other stakeholders in early education with a menu of tools to improve the quality of ECE services in the CEE/CIS Region.